G-Node/nixpy/docs/source/storing_data.rst

 **Note:** The *ticks* of a *RangeDimension* must be numeric and ascending.

-The *RangeDimension* can do a more.
+The *RangeDimension* can do more.
 Consider the case that the times of an event are stored:

 .. figure:: ./images/alias_range.png
    :alt: 1-D event data